Colorado's history behind the 303 area code

-COLORADO, USA — Today is March 3.
-While the date may not hold any special meaning for most of the country, the unofficial holiday of "303 Day" takes on special meaning for Coloradans.
+COLORADO, USA — While March 3 may not hold any special meaning for most of the country, the unofficial holiday of "303 Day" takes on special meaning for Coloradans.

 We all know Coloradans don't really need an excuse to celebrate this great state, because we already know why we love it here.